 Create interactive training videos in 160+ languages

 I often see the terms interactivity and engagement used interchangeably.
-It’s easy to slip (I’ve certainly done it), so let’s make sure we’re aligned.
+It's easy to conflate the two (I've certainly done it), so let's make sure we're aligned.

 Interactivity is about the structure of the learning experience.
 It's observable actions like clicking through a scenario or answering a question.